When my sister Sallie was born, I thought she was mine.

 “This is so exciting!” she said, putting her hand over her mouth.

-I couldn’t stop laughing long enough to tell her Doug really did have a friend who could find out, but he didn’t.!
+I couldn’t stop laughing long enough to tell her Doug really did have a friend who could find out, but he didn’t ask him to look into it!

 Thankfully she didn’t shove me out the door.